great-expectations/great_expectations/docs/reference/core_concepts/expectations/standard_arguments.rst

 `catch_exceptions`
 ------------------------------------------------------------------------------

 All Expectations accept a boolean `catch_exceptions` parameter.
-If true, execution will not fail if the Expectation encounters an error.
-Instead, it will return False and (in `BASIC` and `SUMMARY` modes) an informative error message
+If this parameter is set to True, then Great Expectations will intercept any exceptions so that execution will not fail if the Expectation encounters an error.
+Instead, if Great Excpectations catches an exception while evaluating an Expectation, the Expectation result will (in `BASIC` and `SUMMARY` modes) return the following informative error message:

 .. code-block:: bash